Turbopump: Aerodynamic design

-Cycle Design
+Cycle design

-Turbomachinery / engine cycle design looks very different in liquid rocket engines compared to air-breathing engines (turbojets) for essentially one main reason:

-Turbine materials cannot survive combustion chamber temperatures.
+Turbomachinery / engine cycle design looks very different in liquid rocket engines compared to air-breathing engines (turbojets) for essentially one main reason: turbine materials cannot survive combustion chamber temperatures.
 Rocket engine cycles are all various workarounds to this fundamental problem.
+In contrast, air-breathing engines avoid this by intentionally limiting combustion temperatures dramatically lower, which it can do economically because its oxidizer / reaction mass source is much more plentiful (i.e., the air).

-The first ever turbopump (by Goddard, early 1930's) did partially put the turbine into the main combustion chamber flow.
-Tests were unsuccessful because of melting, and the industry has moved on from this paradigm ever since.
+The first ever turbopump designs (by Goddard, early 1930s) did partially put the turbine into the main combustion chamber flow with regenerative cooling.
+By the time of actual builds in the later 1930s, he had moved on to a rudimentary expander cycle, and then ultimately a gas generator cycle.

 The turbine of a turbopump is always driven by high pressure gas.
 The exact source of this gas is the primary differentiator between the various rocket engine cycles.
 Air-breathing engines (turbojets and similar) mount their turbine downstream of the burner and take direct advantage of the full flow and pressure of the engine.
 Rocket engines have never been able to do this because their mixture ratios are much closer to stoichiometric (since oxidizer comes at a premium; it must be carried with the rocket) and thus the flame temperature in the combustion chamber is dramatically higher.
-They are so high that nearly all possible materials would melt, and even the few that do have very little structural strength left at these temperatures.
+They are so high that nearly all possible materials would melt, and even the few that do not have very little structural strength left at these temperatures.

 For this reason, rocket engine cycles are all various schemes to circumvent this and supply hot gas to the turbine that is nevertheless much cooler than the main combustion chamber gas.
 Gas generator and staged combustion cycles do this by mounting an entirely separate and smaller combustion chamber to the engine, termed the gas generator (whose gas is ultimately dumped overboard) or the preburner (whose "pre-burnt" gas eventually reaches the main combustion chamber after passing through the turbine).
 These smaller chambers run very far from stoichiometric, either with way too much fuel or way too much oxidizer.
-Hence you can have "fuel rich" and "ox rich" gas generator and staged combustion cycles.
-You could also have two preburners, one fuel rich and one ox rich, which is termed "full flow staged combustion".
+Hence, one can have "fuel rich" and "ox rich" gas generator and staged combustion cycles.
+One could also have two preburners, one fuel rich and one ox rich, which is termed "full flow staged combustion".

 Beyond these, there are also expander cycles, where liquid propellant is heated (usually fuel) in the regenerative cooling loop of the main combustion chamber, to the point of boiling, and then fed as gas to the turbine.
 The last major cycle is the tap off cycle, where a portion of the main combustion gas is "tapped off" and routed to the turbine.
 Because of the aforementioned temperature problem, tap off cycles require large dedicated heat exchangers to rapidly cool the re-routed gas before it reaches the turbine.